KeckObservatory/RemoteObserving/README.md

 ## Install Software Dependencies

-NOTE: Examples below assuming sudo/root installation for all users
+NOTE: Examples below assuming sudo/root installation for all users and assume linux (CentOS).
+Modify as appropriate for your local OS.

-- Install CentOS 7.6
-    - NOTE: Earlier versions of CentOS may work, but have not been tested
+The software has been tested for CentOS 7.6, RedHat, Ubuntu, and macOS.

 - Install Anaconda python3
     - Download and run the latest installer: https://www.anaconda.com/distribution/
     - Add python3 to user path (example below for ~/.bashrc with typical python install path):
     ```
     export PATH=/usr/local/anaconda3-7/bin:$PATH
     ```
-- Install TigerVNC client
+- Install VNC viewer client
+    - **For Linux**
-    - TigerVNC is recommended as the VNC client for linux.
+        - **On Linux:** TigerVNC is recommended as the VNC client.
 RealVNC has been tested as well.
         ```
         sudo yum install tigervnc-x86_64
         ```
         - **Important!** If you are using TigerVNC, in the $HOME/.vnc directory, create a file `default.tigervnc` with these two lines:
         ```
         TigerVNC Configuration file Version 1.0
         RemoteResize=0
         ```
-- Install misc (if not already available with OS install)
-    - (optional) wmctrl:
-    (Used for auto-positioning VNC windows)
+        - **On Linux:** (optional) Install wmctrl (Used for auto-positioning VNC windows)
             ```
             sudo yum install epel-release
             sudo yum install wmctrl
             ```
-    - (optional) chrome:
+    - **For macOS**
+        - **On macOS**: Real VNC's [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) is recommended (note, this is the free software, you do not need VNC Viewer Plus).
+        - **On macOS**: It is also possible to use the built in VNC viewer on macOS, but we have seen a few instances where the screen freezes and the client needs to be closed and reopened to get an up to date screen.

 ## Download and Install Keck VNC software